frostbone25/Unity-Capsule-Shadows/README.md

 Capsule shadows for dynamic objects.

 - Adjustable softness via cone angle.
-- Self shadowing support.
+- Self-shadowing support.
 - Supports capsules, spheres, boxes (wip).
 - Sample light directionality from multiple sources (Lightmap Directionality, Spherical Harmonics via Probes, or a Global Direction).
-- Bilaterial filter for upsampling when the effect is performed at a lower resolution.
+- Bilateral filter for upsampling when the effect is performed at a lower resolution.
 - Compute Shader based.
+- Scene-based variant that works without any post-processing *(requires camera depth texture)* and is per-object.

 **NOTE: Constructed on the Built-In Rendering Pipeline.**